grgalex/nvshare/README.md

 <a name="further_reading"/>

 ## Further Reading

+Our ICSE 2024 paper is available at https://grgalex.gr/assets/pdf/nvshare_icse24.pdf.

 `nvshare` is based on my diploma thesis titled "Dynamic memory management for the efficient utilization of graphics processing units in interactive machine learning development", published in July 2021 and available at http://dx.doi.org/10.26240/heal.ntua.21988.

 #### Thesis: